 Since the inception of Digital Technologies, technological transformations have surged in almost every sector.
-Technology has enabled high productivity in this new normal; now because of the ongoing pandemic, there’s been a high level of digital progress.
-By virtue of embracing collaboration technologies, employees can work from anywhere seamlessly.
+Technology has enabled high productivity in this new normal; now, there’s been a high level of digital progress because of the ongoing pandemic.
+By embracing collaboration technologies, employees can work from anywhere seamlessly.

 The above reasons have made remote work relevant globally.
-Through the well-planned work setups, anyone can work from anywhere with no geographical or resource constraints leading to more distributed teams.
-Based on an organization’s operational needs, distributed teams can be divided on the basis of different remote setups.
+Anyone can work from anywhere with no geographical or resource constraints leading to more distributed teams through the well-planned work setups.
+Based on an organization’s operational needs, distributed teams can be divided based on different remote setups.

 These different remote setups are discussed as follows:

 The concept of a hybrid team refers to the amalgamation of both remote work and work from the office.
 In this work model, less than half of the employees work remotely and occasionally visit the office.
 Others work from fixed office locations.

 According to a recent survey, 55% of the United States employees want a mix of home and office location work.
 In the UK, 37% of the employees wish for a regular home-work setup.
 China’s expert analyst estimated that the hybrid model would observe 60/40 segregation of remote/on-location work within the next ten years.

 In the current situation, the hybrid work model is beneficial for both employees and organizations.
 The workers face less exposure to the outside world, minimizing the spread of the coronavirus.
 The employees enjoy freedom and flexibility and can have a proper work-life balance.
 It reduces their travel cost and the hassle of commuting.
 Organizations will see better collaboration as the focus will be on team-building.
 The working days at the office will be dedicated to the task that requires teams to be physically present on the site.
 Team members can do other tasks through useful tools designed for a remote team.